 What is Covered in the ISSB Standards?

-While the ISSB standards are still in development, two draft documents were issued in 2022 for comment.
-These were the Exposure Draft IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information and the Exposure Draft IFRS S2 Climate-related Disclosures.
+On June 26, 2023, the ISSB published its global sustainability and climate disclosure standards.
+These finalized standards include the IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information and the IFRS S2 Climate-related Disclosures.

 Disclosure of Sustainability-Related Financial Information